 The lighthouse is on the north west side of the city (a great Northern Lights location FYI).
 It’s within walking distance of the city centre but if you’re aiming for evening star gazing then a car is generally preferred.
 Rather than going to this café just to try the coffee (though it is worth it for that reason alone), I would recommend making it part of your day out as you wander along the coastline.
 The food is also incredible.
 My personal favourite is Eggs Benedict and Carrot Cake with a well made Latte.
 The menu changes regularly though so it’s always a pleasant surprise to learn about a new dish when you arrive.
 Cosied up in this well lit cafe while watching the locals and the bustle of ‘West Town’ outside is all part of the charm.

-At the time of writing this is the newest cafe in Reykjavik, barely 2 weeks old (November 2020).
+This is one of the newest coffee shops in Reykjavík.
+Later in the day it doubles up as a trendy bar with some great wine selections.
 It’s very bold to try and open any new business in the middle of the global pandemic so they are worth giving a little love right from the start.

 Thankfully, even after such a short time, the reputation of the coffee being brewed in this quaint little café made us check it out.
 Trust us when we say, it didn’t disappoint.
 For pure coffee lovers, wanting a great coffee with no fuss then this is the place for you.
 They are newly opened so things are changing quickly.
 They now do heart-warming soup, as of yesterday!
 Located on Hverfisgata (downtown), this is the perfect spot to stop in if you are in shopping mode that day.
 They also sell great wine too if you are in no hurry to get to the next place.